Destroyeur6315/api_flask/README.md

 ### Prerequisites

-For launch this projet on your computer, you might have to npm.
+For launch this projet on your computer, you might have npm.
 If you don't have, install with the command :
 ```sh
 npm install npm@latest -g
 ```